 How Does Dropshipping Work?

 Step 3.
-The Retailer Forwards the Order to the Supplier
+The Retailer will forward the Order to the Supplier.

-Upon receiving the order and payment from the dropshipper, the supplier retrieves the product from their inventory.
-They prepare the item for shipping, including packaging and labeling.
+When the order and the payment are received from the dropshipper, the supplier takes the product from his stock.
+They pack and label the product.

 Step 6.
 The Customer Receives the Product